 6 Types of Competitive Advantage

-Durable Value’s framework specialises in the competitive advantages that leading US investors have found to underpin all successful listed companies.
+Durable Value’s process specialises in the competitive advantages that leading US investors have found to underpin all successful listed companies.

 What are the reasons behind the 6 Competitive Advantages being central to strategy and success?